A 3-month online learning and practice programme for people interested in the connections between embodiment and collective change

 If you are not affected by either of those, you will be supported to adapt the practices to your own body.
 Some of them involve gentle physical movement, but this is not a requirement.
 You can do the practices in any position and even when energy is low.

-I ask all participants at the start of the course to treat what is shared in the sessions as confidential.
+I ask all participants at the start of the course to agree to treat what is shared in the sessions as confidential.

 Got a question that isn’t answered here?
 Contact me